 Ease of use changes behavior.
 Without links people will NOT click through to see the work that has been done.

-Every time an email is sent without a link, a baby seal dies.
+Every time an email is sent without relevant and specific links, a baby seal dies.
 This is sad.
 Save the baby seals!
 Use links!

-Bulleted lists are evil because they do NOT convey priority by the sender.
+Bulleted lists suck – bullets are fundamentally evil because they do NOT convey priority by the sender (YOU!).
 Yet the recipient invariably starts at the top assuming this is in fact the top priority.

 Raise your hand if you like numbered lists!
 Now raise your other hand so things balance out.
 Or to put it another way – be kind to people who need this structure.
 It benefits you if people understand your message.
 Embrace diversity including “diversity of types of thinkers.”
-Structure and prioritize your content.
+Structure and prioritize your content in email communication, or really any communication.

 Use Short Paragraphs – with rare exceptions